nagypeter/weblogic-operator-tutorial/tutorials/install.operator_oow.md

 sample-weblogic-operator	1       	Mon Feb  4 19:10:56 2019	DEPLOYED	weblogic-operator-2	sample-weblogic-operator-ns
 ```

 The WebLogic Operator has been installed.
-You can continue with next tutorial module.
+You can continue with next tutorial module - [Deploy WebLogic Domain](deploy.weblogic_oow.md).